GrKoR/esphome_aux_ac_component/README.md

 Air conditioner internal block has 5-wire connection to the wifi-module.
 Connector is [JST SM](https://www.jst-mfg.com/product/pdf/eng/eSM.pdf).

 Wires:
 1. Yellow: +14V DC.
 Measured +14.70V max and +13.70V min.
-Service manual declares up to +16V).
+Service manual declares up to +16V.
 2. Black: ground.
 3. White: +5V DC (max: +5.63V; min: +4.43V) I have no idea what this is for.
-It goes directly to air conditioner microcontroller through resistor 1kOhm.
+It goes directly to air conditioner microcontroller through resistor 1kOhm and it does not affect the operation of the module.
 4. Blue: TX of air conditioner.
 High is +5V.
 5. Red: RX of air conditioner.
 High is +5V.

-For power supply it is possible to use any kind of modules.
+For power supply it is possible to use any kind of suitable modules.
 I use this:
 ![power module](https://github.com/GrKoR/esphome_aux_ac_component/blob/master/images/DD4012SA.jpg?raw=true).

 Black wire of AC's connector goes to middle pin of power module and to GND pin of esp-12e.